 Many primary care veterinarians provide dental services like dental prophylaxis (also called “dental cleanings”), extractions, and intra-oral X-rays.
-You will need to talk with your veterinarian about the level of dentistry & anesthesia they offer.
 Animal owners often seek a dental specialist’s advice when they want to know all the options for oral care or to receive a second opinion.
 It is always ok to ask if your pet would benefit from a consultation with a veterinary dental specialist.

-At Alpine Animal Hospital, we frequently see patients who are referred by their primary care veterinarian who has recommended their patient’s owner seek expert advice.
+At Alpine Animal Hospital, we frequently see patients who would benefit from expert advice.
 Common reasons for referral to a specialist include advanced procedures like root canal therapy, orthodontic consultations, difficult extractions, multiple extractions, stomatitis cases, oral tumors, severe trauma, advanced periodontal disease, jaw fractures, or special needs patients.
 We refer our patients to Dr Louise Marron with Companion Dentistry and Oral Surgery.
 She practices directly out of Alpine Animal Hospital.

 What should I ask before my pet has a dental procedure?

 - How is my pet monitored under anesthesia?